par12005/TPPS/docs/source/dev/files.rst

 File Manipulation
 =================

 File Manipulation in TPPS is a complex topic, because TPPS needs to provide file uploads that can be parsed easily, but also need to be very flexible.
 TPPS achieves this by allowing users to define the data types of each of the columns in a file upload.
-For example, for the tree accession file, users need to define columns that describe the tree identifier and location of that tree identifier.
+For example, for the plant accession file, users need to define columns that describe the plant identifier and location of that plant identifier.
 Creating the file upload field as well as the fields to define column types and show a preview of the data inside the file requires a lot of code, so some parts of it are found in the normal form build files, some parts are found in hooks in the tpps.module file, and some parts of it are found in helper functions in the tpps.module file.
 Here we will attempt to cover all aspects of the file manipulation process.

-For reference, we will be using the Tree Accession file field as our example through the entire process.
+For reference, we will be using the Plant Accession file field as our example through the entire process.

 Define Drupal Form Element
 --------------------------